 environment and does not represent a fundamental or extension an

-evaluation error is returned and the done
+evaluation error is returned and the done flag is set.

 case VAL_TYPE_SYMBOL: